 The role is the occupation or title of each employee in the company.
 We all have more or less fancy titles on our business cards, but the title is actually uninteresting to me.
 The only thing that’s important is what function your role fulfills.
 Always ensure that whatever role you’re filling as an employer only consists of one function, otherwise there’s a risk that the person will find it difficult to perform their duties in a good and responsible manner.

-You want to inspire your employees to become world leading at their job, so give them the possibility to do just that
+If you want to inspire your employees to become world leading at their job, you should just give them the possibility to do that

 One person, many roles

 A person having many roles becomes significant in a small company, where it’s common to have up to 4 simultaneous roles.
 You can have a role as a salesman, member of the company’s management, Board member and owner.
 It’s easy to confuse these roles, and especially if you have multiple owners where it can easily become even more complicated.
 For that reason, it’s very important to separate the roles in accordance which forum you are in.
 However, your function is always the same, no matter which forum you are in.